Perspective | Young undocumented immigrants in Maryland can’t grow up to be whatever they want. This graduate student is trying to change that.

 She said that many people in favor of the legislation have stepped forward to share their perspectives and that the Maryland Hospital Association has talked about having nearly 4,000 vacancies.

 When I spoke with Peña-Melnyk about the legislation, she ticked off the jobs that require licenses.
 The list stretched long.
-Among those mentioned: Accountants, architects, counselors, dental hygienists, court reporters, locksmiths, morticians, midwives, plumbers and therapists.
+Among those mentioned: accountants, architects, counselors, dental hygienists, court reporters, locksmiths, morticians, midwives, plumbers and therapists.

 “It’s simply the right thing to do, especially given the work shortage that we have,” she said of the legislation.
 “It shouldn’t matter what your legal status is.
 What matters is that you’re able to do the job and that you’re qualified.
 And we definitely need all hands on deck.”